vestrel00/contacts-android/howto/howto-get-set-remove-contact-raw-contact-photo.md

 ```

 > Keep in mind that the Contact photo is just a reference to one of its RawContact's photo.
+A few things to keep in mind.

+1. Changes are immediate.
+    - These functions will make the changes to the Contacts Provider database immediately.
+You do
+      not need to use update APIs to commit the changes.
+2. Changes are not applied to the receiver.
+    - This function call does NOT mutate immutable or mutable receivers.
+Therefore, you should use
+      query APIs or refresh extensions or process the result of this function call to get the most
+      up-to-date reference to mutable or immutable entity that contains the changes in the Contacts
+      Provider database.

 ## Using the ui PhotoPicker extensions

 The `contacts.ui.util.PhotoPicker.kt` in the `ui` module` provides extension functions to make